 If you enable this, each backup part will be uploaded as soon as it's ready.
 This is useful if you are low on disk space (disk quota) when used in conjunction with Delete archive after processing.
-When using this feature we suggest having 10Mb plus the size of your part for split archives free in your account.
-The drawback with enabling this option is that if the upload fails, the backup fails.
+When using this feature we suggest having 10Mb plus twice the size of your part size for split archives free in your account.
 If you don't enable this option, the upload process will take place after the backup is complete and finalized.
-This ensures that if the upload process fails a valid backup will still be stored on your server.
-The drawback is that it requires more available disk space.
+The drawback to that is that it requires more available disk space.

-Delete archive after processing If enabled, the archive files will be removed from your server after they are uploaded to Azure.
+If enabled, the archive files will be removed from your server after they are uploaded to Azure.